Choosing a Full Plans or Building Notice application

 Party Wall Act 1996

 This legislation protects the interests of property owners involved or affected by building work.
+Our guide to the Party Wall Act helps give an introduction.
 Visit the Gov.uk website for more information about the Party Wall Act.

 Resolving boundary disputes